tasharen/tnet/Assets/TNet/ReadMe - 1.9.6b.txt

 -----------------------------------------------------

 1.9.6:
+- NEW: TNet will now use UDP multicasting instead of broadcasting by default.
 - NEW: Added convenience methods to retrieve player data in DataNode form.
 - NEW: Faster way of getting the external IP address.
 - NEW: Example menu now shows your internal and external IPs.